microsoft/codecoverage/samples/Calculator/scenarios/scenario05/README.md

 # Scenario Description

-Exclude tests project from report, `Divide*` methods and `OperationConsts.cs` file from report.
+Exclude tests project from report, `CalculateDivide` methods and `OperationConsts.cs` file from report.
 In this scenario we are also using cobertura report format by specifying configuration.
 Cobertura report format can be used to generate HTML report using [report generator](https://github.com/danielpalme/ReportGenerator).
 This format can be also used with [PublishCodeCoverageResults@2](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/publish-code-coverage-results-v2?view=azure-pipelines) in Azure DevOps pipelines.

 # Collect code coverage using command line